A Century and a Half of Tradition watchmaker in the service of the Navy.

 Development of a watch for the French demining service and creation of the ScubaMaster 300, worthy heir to the spirotechnique

-Now known for its reliability and expertise in the world, Auricoste was ordered more than 30,000 chronographs during the Great War.
-In 1954 the War Ministry will order more than 2000 Type 20 flyback models.
-Auricoste will also equip the combat swimmers and the mine clearance divers of the French Navy.
+Recognized for its reliability and expertise around the world, Auricoste received orders for over 30,000 chronographs during the Great War.
+In 1954, the French War Ministry ordered over 2000 Type 20 flyback models.
+In the 80s, Auricoste also equipped the French Navy’s combat swimmers and mine-clearing divers.

 At the dawn of the 21st century, the aircraft carrier Charles-de-Gaulle is adorned by the Maison Auricoste with the large clock on its flight deck.
 For 150 years now, the French Armed Forces have continued to place their trust in Auricoste and know that they can count on the reliability of the company, which has become a legend.

-The aircraft carriers Foch and Clemenceau, the avisos, the frigates 2000, the nuclear submarines SNA are among the illustrious list of ships equipped with Auricoste time networks, crisscrossing the world in the heart of the French Navy.
+The Foch and Clemenceau aircraft carriers, avisos, 2000 frigates and SNA nuclear submarines are among the illustrious list of vessels equipped with Auricoste time networks, criss-crossing the world at the heart of the French Navy.